madwire-media/sails-generate-forestay/README.md

 *Data First.* Sometimes building great user interfaces requires a full understanding of how data are structured and how users interact with them.
 Forestay is a way to quickly build data models with a sensible, basic user interface.

+*Data manipulation.* When you get your data, a lot of times you want to display it in a different way.
+That's why the forestay object is completely mutable throughout the request process.

+> Forestay isn't meant to be your final UI.
+> It's meant to be your first UI.

+Instant gratification

 ## Installation

 ```sh